10th Circuit Won’t Reinstate Disbarred Kansas AG

 Kline, who has since moved to Virginia where he teaches at Liberty University’s law school, did not respond to email and phone requests for comment by press time.

-Circuit Judges Raymond Gruender, Duane Benton and Jane Kelly, all sitting by designation from the Eight Circuit, made up the panel.
-The judges decided the case without oral argument.
+Circuit Judges Raymond Gruender, Duane Benton and Jane Kelly, all sitting by designation from the22 Eight Circuit, made up the22 panel.
+The judges decided the22 case without oral argument.